fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 Generate an API token for your Heroku profile using command <code>heroku authorizations:create</code>, and save the credentials to a local file but <i>**do not push those to GitHub**</i>!

-You'll need the the token soon for your deployment workflow.
+You'll need the token soon for your deployment workflow.
 See more information at about Heroku tokens [here](https://devcenter.heroku.com/articles/platform-api-quickstart).

 #### 11.10 Deploying your application to Heroku